 From India, Ganganagar

-The point here is to make the concerned senior employees work as per their job description and for that purpose they should be pulled up.
+The point here is to make the concerned senior employees work as per their job description, and for that purpose, they should be pulled up.
 This exercise is to make them mend their ways and not to send them out.
 Still, if they fail to correct themselves, certainly they should be shown the exit, that's all.
-Here their high degree of employability cannot be a point to countenance their willful failure to perform their job as described.
-The poster should remember that a proper dismissal on the ground of grave misconduct of wanton failure to work is a stigma and that will affect such employee's employability through out his future career.
+Here, their high degree of employability cannot be a point to countenance their willful failure to perform their job as described.
+The poster should remember that a proper dismissal on the ground of grave misconduct or wanton failure to work is a stigma that will affect such an employee's employability throughout his future career.

 From India, Salem

-Somehow company also needs them.
-As situated in (not so big) city of Rajasthan, experienced and knowledgable candidates are very rare to find.
+Thank you, Umakanthan.M.
+Please suggest ways to motivate them to perform error-free tasks.
+Informal discussions have been held several times by the management previously.
+Somehow, the company also relies on them.
+Situated in the (not so big) city of Rajasthan, experienced and knowledgeable candidates are very rare to find.

 From India, Ganganagar